Zyrix/Human_Activity_Recognition/README.md

-# Human Activity Recognition Using Smartphones Dataset
+# Human Activity Recognition Using Smartphones Dataset (Version 1.0)
 Evaluation of data about human activity recognition using smartphones.

 The following steps were performed on the original data set to obtain the tidy data set: